artyom/update-cloudformation-stack/README.md

-# Update CloudFormation Stack Parameter Action
+# Update CloudFormation Stack Parameters Action

-This GitHub Action updates a single parameter in an existing CloudFormation stack while preserving all other settings.
+This GitHub Action updates existing CloudFormation stack by changing some of its parameters while preserving all other settings.

 ## Usage